Skip to main content

 • version.txt

-3. For Windows, you'll need to download the .exe.
-On Linux, you'll need to set the *_linux file to executable.
-Do this by setting the executable bit via $ chmod +x.
+3. For Windows, you'll need to download the .exe file.
+For Linux, set the d42_pingsweep_linux file as executable by running the command:

 4. Copy or move ping.cfg.sample to ping.cfg and add your settings as described below.